syncfusion-content/blazor-docs/blazor/diagram/nodes/interaction.md

 And also the drag the node during the interaction.

 * An object can be dragged by clicking and dragging it.
 When multiple elements are selected, dragging any one of the selected elements move all the selected elements.
-* When you drag the elements in the diagram, the [OnPositionChange](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramEvents.html#Syncfusion_Blazor_Diagrams_DiagramEvents_OnPositionChange) event gets triggered and to do customization in this event.
+* When you drag the elements in the diagram, the [OnPositionChange](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramEvents.html#Syncfusion_Blazor_Diagrams_DiagramEvents_OnPositionChange) event gets triggered to do customization in this event.

 ![Drag](../images/drag.gif)

 ## Resize

-A node can be resize at runtime by using the [Scale](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.SfDiagram.html#Syncfusion_Blazor_Diagrams_SfDiagram_Scale_System_Object_System_Double_System_Double_Syncfusion_Blazor_Diagrams_PointModel_) method.
+A node can be resized at runtime by using the [Scale](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.SfDiagram.html#Syncfusion_Blazor_Diagrams_SfDiagram_Scale_System_Object_System_Double_System_Double_Syncfusion_Blazor_Diagrams_PointModel_) method.

 The following code explains how to resize the node by using the scale method.